RBigData/launchr/README.md

 Leave BIG data on BIG platforms and control its analysis using R codes on your laptop.

-We started with one PBS-managed cluster and will continue to add more configurations.
+We started with one PBS-managed cluster and are adding more configurations.
 At this point, adding a new cluster configuration is a manual process that learns from existing examples.
 Once a few clusters are configured, we plan to morph this into a more general and easier